baidu/bfe-book/en_us/develop/how_to_write_module/how_to_write_module.md

 Configuration files are verified whenever they are loaded, regardless of static or dynamic configuration.

-- BFE fails to start if the configuration files fails to be loaded.
+- BFE fails to start if the configuration files fail to be loaded.
 - BFE will continue to run if dynamic configuration fails to be hot-reloaded.

 ### Hot-reload of Dynamic Configuration